 Source: www.dailyforex.com

-With trading calculators being some of the most popular tools with Forex traders, the one calculating currency pips has been used the most (94% of respondents).
-Other calculators that are widely used by traders help them convert different currencies, calculate their potential profit, and calculate the volatility.
-With AI becoming an integral part of modern Forex trading, it comes as no surprise that 88% of profitable traders have reported using robots in their Forex trades.
+Trading calculators are extremely popular with forex traders.
+The ones calculating currency pips have been used the most (94% of respondents).
+Others widely used by traders help them convert different currencies, calculate their potential profit, and calculate volatility.
+With AI becoming a larger part of modern forex trading, it comes as no surprise that 88% of profitable traders have reported using robots in their forex trades.

 Conclusion

-The Forex industry represents one of the biggest markets in the world, estimated to exceed the global GDP about 17 times.
-The daily Forex turnover for 2022 was estimated to be $7.6 trillion, marking a massive growth, with forecasts showing an even bigger increase in the upcoming years.
+The forex industry represents one of the biggest markets in the world.
+It is even estimated that forex trading exceeds the global GDP by about 17 times.
+The daily forex turnover for 2025 was estimated to be $9.6 trillion, up by 28% from $7.5 trillion in 2022, with forecasts showing potentially bigger increases in the coming years.

-With a dynamic history, agreements between major economies, and significant technological advancements, the global Forex industry is a force to be reckoned with.
-While some sectors experienced a huge decline in revenue due to the global pandemic, COVID-19 had a positive impact on the Forex sector, with numerous online brokers experiencing a massive growth of active traders.
-This has led to further expansion of the already enormous Forex industry, with many fintech companies managing to keep the momentum and continue attracting more clients every year.
+With a dynamic history, agreements between major economies, and significant technological advancements, the global forex industry is booming.
+While some sectors experienced a decline in revenue due to the global pandemic, COVID-19 had a positive impact on the forex sector, with numerous online brokers experiencing a massive growth of active traders.
+This has led to further expansion of the already large forex industry, and many fintech companies are managing to keep the momentum and continue attracting more clients year after year.

-The demographic stats reveal that Forex continues to be a male-dominated industry, but more women are showing interest in currency trading, slowly increasing the percentage of females in this sector.
-Young adults are the larger portion of active Forex traders, with social media often being used by successful traders to stay updated about the latest Forex trends.
+The demographic stats show that forex continues to be a male-dominated industry, but female participation in currency trading is steadily increasing.
+Young adults make up the larger portion of active forex traders, and social media is often used by successful traders to stay updated about the latest forex trends.

-While geopolitical conflicts, uncertainty about interest rates, and other economic factors are responsible for the ongoing dynamics in the global Forex sector, predictions for the industry remain positive, with estimates for the period between 2023 and 2028 predicting growth of the market by $516.48 billion.
+While geopolitical conflicts, interest rate uncertainty, and other economic factors are responsible for the ongoing dynamics in the global forex sector, the industry outlook remains positive.
+Projections for the 2025-2029 period indicate the market will expand by $582 billion at a Compound Annual Growth Rate (CAGR) of 10.6%.